abpframework/abp/docs/en/release-info/migration-guides/abp-7-3.md

 > Note: You should not use any C# code used inside the script tag, even if you don't use this feature.
 Because it might cause errors.

 ## Angular UI
-We would like  to inform you that ABP Framework version 7.3 uses Angular version 16.
+We would like  to inform you that ABP version 7.3 uses Angular version 16.
 Please migrate your applications to Angular 16.
 [Update angular](https://update.angular.io/)